lwang0f/lwang0f.github.io/_pages/about.md

   <p>I plan to recruit one master's student each year.
 I am looking for a self-motivated student with excellent performance in mathematics and English, as well as a clear plan to pursue a Ph.D.
 If you are interested, please contact me by email.</p>

   <h3>Undergraduate Students</h3>
-  <p>Applicants should rank in the top three of their year group in each of the following courses: Calculus, Linear Algebra, Probability Theory, and Signals and Systems.
-They should also be interested in theoretical research and have a clear plan for preparing and publishing a research paper, including specific milestones and a realistic timeline.
+  <p>I can provide one to two years of structured research training for undergraduate students, with the goal of developing and submitting a manuscript to a top SCI-indexed journal.
+Up to two undergraduate students will be accepted each year.
+Applicants should rank in the top three of their year group in each of the following courses: Calculus, Linear Algebra, Probability Theory, and Signals and Systems.
+They should be interested in theoretical research and, because the training period is limited, be self-motivated, able to work independently, and able to plan and manage their research timeline.
+Students should be prepared to follow their plan consistently and complete a journal manuscript within the agreed schedule.
 If you are interested, please contact me by email.</p>
 </section>

 <section class="home-updates" aria-labelledby="news-title">